dmwit/effect-stack/README.md

   calls `Pop<Effect>` the given number of times on the monad.
 This should probably also be considered a low-level tool.
 * A type alias `<Effect>Constraints`.
-It takes a type-level number and a monad, and produces a constraint saying that you are permitted to call `Pop<Effect>`/`lift<Effect>` the given number of times on the monad.
+It takes a type-level number and a monad, and produces a constraint saying that you are permitted to call `Pop<Effect>` and `lift<Effect>` the given number of times with the monad.
 For transformers with no associated class, this will likely be the most commonly-used type-level export.
 * A function `depth<Effect>`.
 It takes a type-level number and a monadic action, and calls `lift<Effect>` the given number of times on the action.
   This will most likely be the most commonly-used computation-level export.